triss/web-audio-cljs/README.md

 # web-audio

-A ClojureScript library designed to ease development with the [WebAudio API][1].
+A ClojureScript library that wraps the [WebAudio API][1].

 It provides low-level wrappers around all of the methods and objects contained in the [WebAudio specification][1].

 ## Usage